-Nestled alongside the historic Suwannee River, Lafayette Blue Springs State Park offers both upland and freshwater recreation opportunities while also ensuring the conservation and protection of valuable habitat.
-This park is home to one of Florida's 33 first-magnitude springs, which attracts a diversity of local and non-local visitors, even international.
+Nestled alongside the historic Suwannee River, Lafayette Blue Springs State Park has exceptional outdoor recreation opportunities to offer visitors while also ensuring the conservation and protection of valuable habitat.
+This park is home to one of Florida's 33 first-magnitude springs, which attracts visitors from across the globe.
 Swimmers can enjoy the year-round 72-degree spring water, and certified divers have access to an extensive network of underwater caves.
 The unique geology of the Suwannee River basin can be observed walking across the natural limestone bridge, as well as in and around the sinkholes.
 Limestone outcroppings can be observed sprinkled along the Suwannee, emerging from the riverbank.

 For visitors seeking overnight accommodation, the park offers cabin rentals as well as a campground area.
-Picnic tables and grills are available adjacent to the headspring and Suwannee River, where visitors can also launch paddlecraft or fish in designated areas along the riverbank.
-Lafayette Blue Springs State Park is a launch/landing and stopover hub along the Suwannee River Wilderness Trail.
+Picnic tables and grills are available adjacent to the headspring and Suwannee River, where visitors can also launch a canoe or go fishing in designated areas along the riverbank.
+Lafayette Blue Springs State Park is a hub on the Suwannee River Wilderness Trail, where paddlers can stop and relax before continuing their journey along the river.